5 Tips For Building A Better Landing Page

 4. Use Images and Video

-Be careful with this one; make sure to use images and videos with intention.
+Be careful with this one; make sure to use images and videos with intention (by marisol ).
 An eye-catching visual that doesn’t support your goal is a distraction.
 But effective use of these elements can greatly enhance the way you communicate your message.

 5. Make it Easy to Share